sgong-pdftron/stranger-docs/android/dialog/outline.md

 # Outline dialog fragment

-This class shows a a document outline (bookmarks) that can be used to navigate through the document being viewed by a PDFViewCtrl.
+This class shows a a document outline (bookmarks) that can be used to navigate through the document being viewed by a `PDFViewCtrl`.

 <p align="center"><img src="img/outline.png?raw=true" width="32%"></p>

-user_bookmarks
 To create a new instance of the outline dialog fragment call `newInstance()` and set the PDFViewCtrl:
 ```android
 OutlineDialogFragment showOutlineDialog(FragmentManager fragmentManager, PDFViewCtrl pdfViewCtrl) {